 Participants in this class learn the complete Traditional Long Form of Wu Style T’ai Chi Ch’uan consisting of 108 movement sequences.
 Instruction goes far beyond the simple presentation of these movements however, and focuses on proper breathing, awareness of the energy flow in the body, and the philosophical basis of the discipline.
 The study of the Wu Style form is supplemented by Qi Gong and a variety of Self Care techniques designed to gently open and prepare the body for the practice.

 Lyrea originally studied Wu Style T’ai Chi Ch’uan with the late Grandmaster Chian Ho Yin in Milwaukee during the early 1980’s.
 This excellent foundation has since been amplified through additional T’ai Chi and Qi Gong training with Marilyn Allysum of Minneapolis, and several others.
 Lyrea gained much understanding of the concepts of energy flow, breath, the Chinese Meridian/Acupoint system and the principles of Traditional Chinese Medicine through a variety of additional studies including the Practitioner of Healing Arts program at Windemere Institute of Healing Arts, and her Therapeutic Yoga training.
-Lyrea is a nationally certified and state licensed Massage Therapist specializing in Oriental Bodywork.
-She offers instruction in Traditional Thai Massage, Therapeutic Yoga, Reiki, and a meditation method called the Ishayas’ Ascension.
+Lyrea is a nationally certified and state licensed Massage Therapist specializing in manual therapy.
+She offers instruction in Traditional Thai Massage, Sensing Hands, Therapeutic Yoga, Reiki, and Meditation.

 Fees and Attendance Information